Prince-Emeka-Ekomaru/syncplay/COMPLETED_UPDATES.md

 ✅ **Mobile Responsive**
 ✅ **No Broken Features**

-**syncplay eSports is ready for tournament launch on November 30, 2025!** 🎮⚽
+**syncplay eSports is ready for tournament launch on December 20, 2025!** 🎮⚽

 ---